redbadger/awesome-badger/CONTRIBUTING.md

 ### 4.2: Write Your Blog Content

-After the front matter section, write your blog content and format it using Git Flavored Markdown.
+After the front matter section, write your blog content and format it using [Git Flavored Markdown](https://docs.gitlab.com/ee/user/markdown.html).

 You will not need to give your blog a level one heading, because Jekyll will automatically add the page title for you when the page is rendered.

 ### 4.3: Non-Markdown Content (Images etc)

-If your blog requires the use of images (or any other non-markdown file type), please place these files in your own directory under `/assets`.
+If your blog requires images or any other non-markdown file type, please place these files in your own directory under `/assets`.

 For instance, many of [Chris'][chris] blogs contain references to file types such as images, JavaScript and WebAssembly Text.
 All of these are located in `/assets/chriswhealy`.